jundalisay/spblist/content/en/material/principles/part-3/chapter-06b.md

 ---
-heading: "Chapter 6b"
+heading: "Chapter 6"
-title: "The Actions of the Spatial Layer"
+title: "The Actions of the Radiant Layer"
 date: 2025-03-14
 image: /graphics/physics/waveflow.jpg
-description: "The actions of the c Layer are 3"
+description: "The actions of the Radiant Layer are "
 # .
 Here, we explain how reality reflects our feelings through the Physics concept of particle-spin
 writer:
   name: Juan